Home » Symptoms » Cat Symptoms A-Z » Soft stool

 - Weight loss: With persistentPersistent means lasting or continuing for an extended period.
 In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. soft stool, weight loss can occur because nutrient absorptionAbsorption refers to the uptake of substances by living cells or tissues.
 In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. is impaired.

-- Vomiting: In some cases, soft stool can be accompanied by vomiting, especially if there is a digestive disorder or an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+- Vomiting: In some cases, soft stool may be accompanied by vomiting, especially when a digestive disorder or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is present.

 - Lethargy: General weakness or Müdigkeit can occur as the body fights the digestive disorder.